durrantlab/autogrow4/tutorial/TUTORIAL.md

 `/PATH_TO/complementary_mol_directory/Acid_Anhydride_Noncyclic_clickchem.smi`

 THERE MUST BE ONE ENTRY PER FUNCTIONAL GROUP.
-BECAUSE NAMES ARE CAP SENSITIVE IN SOME OS'S AND NOT IN OTHERS, PLEASE CHECK THAT YOUR NAME IS UNIQUE INDEPENDENT OF CAPS.
+BECAUSE NAMES ARE CAP SENSITIVE IN SOME OS AND NOT IN OTHERS, PLEASE CHECK THAT YOUR NAME IS UNIQUE INDEPENDENT OF CAPS.

 #### Important Formatting Notes About the .smi File for complementary_mol_directory